Travis McGriff

-William Travis McGriff (born June 24, 1976) is an American former college and professional football player who was a wide receiver in two different professional football leagues.
+William Travis McGriff (born June 24, 1976) is an American former professional football player who was a wide receiver in two different professional football leagues.
 McGriff played college football for the University of Florida, where he was a member of a national championship team.
 Thereafter, he played professionally for the Denver Broncos of the National Football League (NFL), and the Orlando Predators and Nashville Kats of the Arena Football League (AFL).

 Early life and family

 McGriff was born in Gainesville, Florida in 1976.
 He attended P.K.
 Yonge High School in Gainesville, where he was a standout high school football player for the P.K.
 Yonge Blue Wave.

 McGriff was born into a family of prominent University of Florida alumni.
 His father, Lee McGriff, was a walk-on for the Florida Gators football team who became a first-team All-Southeastern Conference (SEC) wide receiver, and later, an assistant coach for the Gators.
 His grandfather, Jack McGriff, was a member of the Florida Gators track and field team, and became the principal of the university's laboratory school, P. K. Yonge Developmental Research School.
 His father's cousin, Perry McGriff, was a split end for the Gators in 1958 and 1959, and later became a state representative.
 Perry's son, Mark McGriff, was a tight end for the Gators from 1984 to 1988.